 The GPS Result is a score between 0 and 100 that measures the activity (expression) of certain genes within the tumor.
-In the example above, the patient has a GPS score of 15, consistent with very-low-risk cancer, according to NCCN Guidelines (National Comprehensive Cancer Network).
+In the example above, the patient has a GPS result of 15, consistent with very low-risk cancer.

 Your Individualized Level of Risk

 Your report will also include clinical endpoints that further define your individual risk.

 - Prostate cancer death: In the sample report above, the risk of prostate cancer death within 10 years is <1%.

 - Metastasis: The risk of metastasis (cancer spreading beyond the prostate) within 10 years after surgery is shown in this example to be 1%.

 - Adverse pathology: The risk of aggressive disease is shown in this example as 18%.